Kimahriman/hdfs-native/README.md

 ## Crate features
 - `token` - enables token based DIGEST-MD5 authentication support.
 This uses the `gsasl` native library and only supports authentication, not integrity or confidentiality
 - `kerberos` - enables kerberos GSSAPI authentication support.
-This uses the `rsasl` crate which uses `libgssapi` behind the scenes, and supports integrity as well as confidentiality
+This uses the `libgssapi` crate and supports integrity as well as confidentiality
 - `object_store` - provides an `object_store` wrapper around the HDFS client